What documents should tenants and landlords provide?

 It is worth providing tenants with copies of written instructions regarding all appliances and installations.
 An inventory list is also useful to record what is in the premises in order to claim for damages if anything is broken.

-For more information on inventories and rentals, please visit this page.
+For more information in our article on inventories and rentals.

 If applicable, giving notice of an insurance policy is also worth doing.
 Otherwise, you will not be able to get compensation from your tenants for damages if they invalidate your insurance or cause the premiums to be increased if they fail to comply with its terms.
 If no notice is given, the tenant is not bound by the terms of a document they have never seen, and so they cannot be held liable.